 5.1 Pharmacodynamic properties

-Pharmacotherapeutic group: Immunosupressants, Interleukin inhibitors; ATC code: L04AC07.
+Pharmacotherapeutic group: Immunosuppressants, Interleukin inhibitors; ATC code: L04AC07.

 Mechanism of action

 Tocilizumab binds specifically to both soluble and membrane-bound IL-6 receptors (sIL-6R and mIL-6R).
 Tocilizumab has been shown to inhibit sIL-6R and mIL-6R-mediated signalling.
 IL-6 is a pleiotropic pro-inflammatory cytokine produced by a variety of cell types including T- and B-cells, monocytes and fibroblasts.
 IL-6 is involved in diverse physiological processes such as T-cell activation, induction of immunoglobulin secretion, induction of hepatic acute phase protein synthesis and stimulation of haemopoiesis.
 IL-6 has been implicated in the pathogenesis of diseases including inflammatory diseases, osteoporosis and neoplasia.